emmanuelHa/citybike-trips-airflow-docker-bi/README.md

 ### 5) DASHBOARD NEW METRICS:
 - Go to metabase local address to see metrics and create a new one (5)
     - Go to http://localhost:3000/
-    - You are going to setup your database connection, answering few questions
+    - You are going to set up your database connection, answering few questions
-    - For step 4 "Ajoutez vos données", pick up PostgreSQL
+    - For step 4 "Ajoutez vos données"
+        - pick up PostgreSQL
-        - Then click on the "connecter la base de données" button Then you can see the metrics, and add more...
+        - Then click on the "connecter la base de données" button
+Then you can see the metrics, and add more...

 <img src="./docs/Dashboard_report_metrics.png" alt="DASHBOARD METRICS" width="50%"/>